 Parents and supervisors

 Supervising a learner driver is a serious commitment.
 You’re preparing them for a lifetime of safe driving.
-So encourage a strong attitude to safety and help them get plenty of on-road experience under the safest conditions.
-Your job is to guide your learner through the gradual approach outlined in the Driving Companion.
+So instil in them a strong attitude towards safety and help them get plenty of on-road experience under the safest conditions.

 Refreshing your knowledge